nebari-dev/nebari-docs/docs/docs/faq.md

 options
 ```

-It's achieved in the same way programmatically:
+It can also be accessed in the same way programmatically:

 ```python
 env_vars = {